nymtech/nym/README.md

 ### Rewards

-Node, node operator and delegator rewards are determined according to the principles laid out in the [Nym Tokenomics paper](needs-link).
+Node, node operator and delegator rewards are determined according to the principles laid out in the section 6 of [Nym Whitepaper](https://nymtech.net/nym-whitepaper.pdf).
 Below is a TLDR of the variables and formulas involved in calculating the epoch rewards.
 Initial reward pool is set to 250 million Nym, making the circulating supply 750 million Nym.

 |Symbol|Definition|
 |---|---|